-As a member of our plan, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
-We do not allow providers to add additional separate charges, called "balance billing."
-This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
+As a member of our plan, an important protection for you is that you only have to pay your costsharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called "balance billing."
+This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
 Here is how this protection works:

 - If your cost-sharing is a copayment (a set amount of dollars, for example, \$15), then you pay only that amount for any covered services from a network provider. - If your cost-sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
-However, your cost depends upon which type of provider you see: - If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by our plan's reimbursement rate (as determined in the contract between the provider and our plan). - ♦ If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers.
-(Remember, we cover services from out-of-network providers only in certain situations, such as when you get a referral.) - ◆ If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for nonparticipating providers.
-(Remember, we cover services from out-of-network providers only in certain situations, such as when you get a referral.) - If you believe a provider has "balance billed" you, call Member Services (phone numbers are printed on the back cover of this booklet).
+However, your cost depends upon which type of provider you see: - If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by our plan's reimbursement rate (as determined in the contract between the provider and our plan). - If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers.
+(Remember, we cover services from out-of-network providers only in certain situations, such as when you get a referral or for emergencies or urgently needed services.) - If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for nonparticipating providers.
+(Remember, we cover services from out-of-network providers only in certain situations, such as when you get a referral or for emergencies or urgently needed services.) - If you believe a provider has "balance billed" you, call Member Services.

-Section 2 - Use the Medical Benefits Chart at the front of this EOC to find out what is covered for you and how much you will pay
+Section 2 - Use the Medical Benefits Chart at the front of this EOC to find out what is covered and how much you will pay